LxChris/Data_Science_with_Finance/README.md

     - [ ] Sortino ratio analysis
 - 05/28/2019: Fixed a critical bug that may result in the model failed. **As a result of it: the model did not play very well.** Create a function to calculate the hit rate for the model prediction.
 For now, this hit rate only reaches **52%**.
 It is a very bad model.
 - 07/06/2019: Update `Pair_Trading`, select the most matched stock and built the trading algorithm.
 Beta version is done.
 Known issues to be fixed:
-  - [ ] The model is based on historical data not use input data as a stream to feed the model.
+  - [x] The model is based on historical data not use input data as a stream to feed the model.
 Need to refactor as `OLS_SVR_model` use historical data to train a model and take action based on next day's open price.
-  - [ ] Comments clear.
+  - [x] Comments clear.
+- 07/08/2019: Update `Pair_Trading`, fixed known issues.
+Correct the predicting model.
+Use real cash to plot the return graph.